brendanwallace/hotspot/figures/README.md

-Figures are produced in seaborn and matplotlib.
+We use seaborn and matplotlib.

 `settings.py`, `util.py` & `extinction.py` are shared files.

-Figures are produced by calling [a] function[s] from the corresponding `figure*.py` files in a notebook, and finalized in Inkscape.
+Produce figures by calling function(s) from the corresponding `figure*.py` files in a notebook, and finalized in Inkscape.